datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Fixed S3 backup location validation failing when using AWS CLI for buckets in us-east-1 region due to incorrect handling of null LocationConstraint response.
 (OPSC-17730)

 ## UI
-* Introduced new configuration option `backup_tmp_dir` in address.yaml.
-This controls directory used to temporarily stage and compress backup data before uploading to destinations (S3, Azure, Swift).
+* Introduced new configuration option `backup_tmp_dir` in `address.yaml`.
+This controls the directory used to temporarily stage and compress backup data before uploading to destinations like S3, Azure, or Swift.
 Defaults to the value of `tmp_dir`.
 (OPSC-17696)

 # Release Notes for OpsCenter 6.8.45
 17th June,2025